 Taxi ChaosPosted at 12:30 am on 23rd February 2021 by Martyn Locker

 I was never crazy about Crazy Taxi back in the day.
-I did spend a bit of time with the PS2 version, particularly in the Crazy Box mini-games, but The Simpsons Road Rage was more up my alley.
-Its massive roster of beloved characters and their unique vehicles really set it apart for me, but Crazy Taxi definitely found its audience with SEGA fans.
+I did spend a bit of time with the PS2 version, particularly in the Crazy Box mini-games, but it was The Simpsons Road Rage which really captured my interest.
+Its massive roster of beloved characters and their unique vehicles really set it apart for me, but it's impossible to deny that Crazy Taxi certainly found its audience with SEGA fans.

 Taxi Chaos is for those fans and is unashamed in saying so.
 Let's see if the formula holds up in 2021, shall we?

-The core premise has remained unchanged since the 1999 release of Crazy Taxi.
-Arcade Mode gives you ninety seconds to pick up passengers and drop them off at their destination.
-The more passengers you deliver the higher your ranking, and the quicker you deliver each passenger the bigger the tip they leave for you; meanwhile crashing into other vehicles docks money from your paycheque for damages.
+The core premise has remained unchanged since the genre's inception in 1999.
+Arcade Mode gives you just ninety seconds to pick up passengers and drop them off at their respective destinations.
+The more passengers you deliver, the higher your ranking, and the quicker you deliver each passenger, the bigger the tip they'll leave for you; meanwhile crashing into other vehicles docks money from your paycheque for damages.

 Having said all of the above, there are some gameplay and even story additions in an attempt to modernise the genre.
-Some passengers in the world have a background and story arc - one example being an extremely unlucky guy who needs some four leaf clovers to turn his fortunes around.
-This becomes a quest of sorts, and does add a layer of depth to the gameplay, but you'll struggle to find much within the strict ninety-second time limit in Arcade Mode.
+Some passengers in the world have a background and story arc - one example being an extremely unlucky guy who needs some four-leaf clovers to turn his fortunes around.
+This becomes a quest of sorts, and does add a layer of depth to the gameplay, but you'll struggle to find much within that strict ninety-second time limit in Arcade Mode.

 Thankfully, Free Mode is more relaxed and offers the chance to explore, find the passengers with stories to tell, and collect their desired items scattered throughout NYC.
-As mentioned before though, the world is flat and generally uninteresting.
+As mentioned before though, the world is flat and generally uninteresting, so you'll struggle to stay invested for long.
 The aforementioned cloves just pop up on the pavement (or sidewalk, for my American friends) and there's sadly no nooks and crannies to discover within the city.

 On the other hand, Pro Mode is unlocked after you've achieved a four-star rating or higher in Arcade Mode, and this takes away your staple navigation arrow leaving you to navigate the city and deliver passengers using only your pre-existing knowledge of the city and its locales.
 It should've been called Blind Mode really, as the game's unremarkable world design becomes even more noticeable as you'll struggle to tell the difference between the art gallery and the airport.